Workshop on Homology of Configuration Spaces and related topics

 Registration

 To register, please fill the following form: https://forms.office.com/r/kwm6CJXsvy before April 3rd.
+Registration is now closed.

 Location